 I wondered whether he could really sniff a hazard from a thousand feet away.
 If he could do that, wouldn’t he be taking in the smells of everything in every direction from a thousand feet around?
 I could understand that smells behind us would get weaker as we moved away, but what about all the rest?
 Was his nose like a smell-gun he could aim down the road to zero in on what was ahead of us?
 I felt like I was taking my life in my hands, and there were other people’s lives to think of, too.
 But I can’t say that I gave them a lot of thought, because all of a sudden, by our second practice drive, Jimmy’s driving got a lot better.
 He was making all the stops, including for pedestrians, and all the turns and lane shifts, too.
 I was blown away.

 “Maybe it has something to do with these corrective lenses that I’m wearing now.”

 As for me and Rhonda, I couldn’t lose what I didn’t have.
 We’d never had a lot in common.
 Later was always better than sooner, to my way of thinking, while she was the kind that would grab up a plate while the last bite of food was still on its way to your mouth, hustle it to the sink, and give it a scrub.
 She liked Masterpiece Theater and MSNBC.
 Give me a ballgame or a fight in the octagon arena any day.
 We had the glue of good sex, at least at first, but that ended when she wouldn’t party with me anymore.
-So by the time she and Ursula returned from up north, our relationship had already chilled down almost to the iceberg stage, as far as the sex.
+So by the time she and Ursula returned from up north, our relationship had already chilled down to just about the iceberg stage, as far as the sex.
 But maybe I’d get me a new girlfriend, too.
-The idea didn’t cause me any pain, I’ll tell you that.
+The idea didn’t cause me any pain.

 “She respects me more.
 She really listens to what I have to say, and she takes me seriously, too.
 She doesn’t try to bully me or suck up to me either.
 I hate that special treatment that I get sometimes.”